SiftLogic/thtest/INSTRUCTIONS.md

 We know that time is limited, but if you wanted to take a crack at any of the following it'd be great!

-* Automated testing (show us how to exercise the API during tests)
+* Automated testing (show us how to exercise the API during tests - bonus for automated UI tests!)
+* If you created a UI, add filtering and sorting options on the index table used for listing terminators.
 * Elevator pitch for deploying this to production
 * Clustering (can you get this to generate Terminators on multiple nodes?)
 * Metrics/monitoring via Telemetry